Friday 15 May 2020

 Hey readers,

-I know this is a sad state of affairs but it is true.
+I realise this is a depressing situation, but it is what it is.

 Cheers for reading X